MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/scale-architectures.md

 You can deploy a single data landing zone, or multiple ones.
 Data landing zones make it possible for you to discover and manage data by connecting to a data management landing zone.
 Each data management landing zone is within a single Azure subscription.

 Subscriptions are Azure's units of management, billing, and scale.
-They play a critical role in your large-scale Azure implementation.
+They play a critical role in your large-scale Azure adoption plan.

 ### Scaling with data landing zones